-The Council has reduced the Awanui River Flood Management Rate from \$603,251 (including GST), to \$486,288 (including GST) in the 2011-2012 year.
-This reduction only affects the rural rate contribution to flood management of the Awanui River with the urban rates remaining unchanged.
+The Council is proposing to reduce the Awanui River Flood Management Rate from \$603,251 (including GST), to \$486,288 (including GST) in the 2011-2012 year covered by this plan.
+This reduction would only affect the rural rate contribution to flood management of the Awanui river with the urban rates remaining unchanged.